sesamyab/docs/docs/news-widget/web-components/sesamy-login.md

 ### Variants

-The login component can be rendred in differnt variants with different visaul appearance.
+The login component can be rendered in different variants with different visual appearances.
 The variants are specified as a property on the web component:

 - Text (default) (`variant="text"`): Displays the user name and a logout link
 - Picture (`variant="picture"`): Displays the user name and an avatar